 \section{Conclusion and Future Work}

-\paragraph{\ours~as Default Inference Infrastructure} We introduce \ours, a paradigm that grants LLMs access to a virtual computer and show that strong LLMs exhibit emergent capabilities to leverage this environment for general tasks.
-Looking forward, we envision \ours~becoming the default paradigm for serving LLMs: analytical tasks gain verifiable computation, long-context tasks benefit from file-based management, and creative tasks yield actual outputs—images, videos, applications—rather than text descriptions.
-We anticipate sandbox environments will become standard infrastructure, transforming LLMs from text generators into general-purpose digital workers.
+\paragraph{Computer Environments as Default Inference Infrastructure} We introduce \ours, a paradigm that grants LLMs access to a virtual computer and show that strong LLMs exhibit emergent capabilities to leverage this environment for general tasks.
+Looking forward, we envision \ours~becoming the default paradigm for serving LLMs: analytical tasks gain verifiable computation, long-context tasks benefit from file-based management, and creative tasks yield actual outputs (e.g., images, videos and applications) rather than text descriptions.
+We anticipate computer environments will become standard infrastructure, transforming LLMs from text generators into general-purpose digital workers.

-\paragraph{\ours~as an Agentic Capability Benchmark} Beyond serving as an inference paradigm, \ours~naturally provides a standardized testbed for evaluating agentic capabilities.
-Unlike existing benchmarks that focus on specific downstream tasks, \ours~measures fundamental skills like exploration, tool use, and self-verification through a unified framework.
+\paragraph{Computer Environments as an Agentic Capability Benchmark} Beyond serving as an inference paradigm, \ours~naturally provides a standardized testbed for evaluating agentic capabilities.
+Unlike existing benchmarks that focus on specific downstream tasks~\citep{swe_bench,tau_bench,browsecomp}, \ours~measures fundamental skills like exploration, tool use, and self-verification through a unified framework.
 The metric $\Delta = \text{\ours} - \text{LLM}$ offers a meaningful indicator: it quantifies how effectively a model can leverage computational environments, revealing agentic potential that raw LLM performance alone cannot capture.

-\paragraph{Sandbox-Native Model Training} We propose \oursrl, a lightweight RL method that trains sandbox interaction as a transferable skill using only general, non-agentic data.
-Looking ahead, we advocate for \textit{sandbox-native} models where sandbox interaction becomes a first-class training objective—not only through large-scale RL with real environmental feedback, but also by incorporating sandbox-style reasoning into the pretraining stage itself.
+\paragraph{Computer-Native Model Training} We propose \oursrl, a lightweight RL method that trains computer interaction as a transferable skill using only general, non-agentic data.
+Looking ahead, we advocate for \textit{computer-native} models where computer interaction becomes a first-class training objective, not only through large-scale RL with real environmental feedback, but also by incorporating computer-style reasoning into the pretraining stage itself.